-Meeting Title: Trust Board Date: 24 th September 2020Agenda No2.3 Report Title: Diversity and Inclusion Action Plan Lead Director/ Manager: Humaira Ashraf, Acting Chief People Officer (C Culture) Report Author: Daniel Scott, Senior Organisational Developme Joseph Pavett-Downer, Workforce Diversity an Presented for: Assurance Executive Summary: This paper outlines the purpose and structure or organisational Diversity and Inclusion (D&I) Ac loped It also describes the accompanying Delivery ar supports the Action Plan to be delivered, monit controlled Programme Management approach. ored and evaluated The latest monthly D&I Action Plan update is p deck as Appendix B and additional information Recruitment Representatives is provided as Ap on training for BAN • Recommendation: The Board is asked to review and to note progroup of the D&I action plan and progress made on the D&I action plan a Supports Trust Strategic Objective: Champion St Georges.
-CQC Theme: Well led Single Oversight Framework Theme: Well led Implications Risk: Our staff do not feel safe to raise concerns and to their best because we fail to build an open a organisation which celebrates and embraces o nd inclusive culture Legal/Regulatory: Resources: Equality and Diversity: The D&I Action Plan is designed to close the g ap in workplace ine qualities.
-Previously Considered by: WEC Culture, Diversity and Inclusion Focused Meeting Date 16/09/2020 Appendices: Appendix (A) - 'BAME' Recruitment Panel Re Training Update.
-Appendix (B) - D&I Action Plan Progress Rep ss and
+Meeting Title: Trust Board Date: 24 th September 2020 Agenda No 2.3 Report Title: Diversity and Inclusion Action Plan Lead Director/ Manager: Humaira Ashraf, Acting Chief People Officer (Culture) Report Author: Daniel Scott, Senior Organisational Development Lead (interim) Joseph Pavett-Downer, Workforce Diversity and Inclusion Lead Presented for: Assurance Executive Summary: This paper outlines the purpose and structure of the recently developed organisational Diversity and Inclusion (D&I) Action Plan.
+It also describes the accompanying Delivery and Impact Tracker which supports the Action Plan to be delivered, monitored and evaluated using controlled Programme Management approach.
+The latest monthly D&I Action Plan update is provided in the power point slide deck as Appendix B and additional information on training for BAME Recruitment Representatives is provided as Appendix A. Recommendation: The Board is asked to review and to note progress to date on the development of the D&I action plan and progress made on the delivery of D&I activities.
+Supports Trust Strategic Objective: Champion St Georges.
+CQC Theme: Well led Single Oversight Framework Theme: Well led Implications Risk: Our staff do not feel safe to raise concerns and a to their best because we fail to build an open and organisation which celebrates and embraces our l inclusive culture Legal/Regulatory: Resources: - Equality and Diversity: The D&I Action Plan is designed to close the gap in workplace ine Previously Considered by: WEC Culture, Diversity and Inclusion Focused Meeting Date 16/09/2020 Appendices: Appendix (A) - 'BAME' Recruitment Panel Repr Training Update.
+Appendix (B) - D&I Action Plan Progress Repor ss and